zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

         |PostgreSQL|Shown as 5432/5432.|The instance is used as a PostgreSQL server.|
         |Redis|Shown as 6379/6379.|The instance is used as a Redis server.|

-        **Note:** Port 25 is restricted by default and cannot be opened through security group rules, but you can [apply to open TCP port 25](https://partners-intl.aliyun.com/help/doc-detail/56130.htm).
+        **Note:** Port 25 is restricted by default and cannot be opened through security group rules.
+However, you can submit a ticket to [apply to open TCP port 25](https://partners-intl.aliyun.com/help/doc-detail/56130.htm).
 For more common port information, see [introduction to common ECS instance ports](reseller.en-US/User Guide/Security groups/Introduction to common ECS instance ports.md#).

     -   **Authorization Type** and **Authorization Object**: The authorization object affects the setting of authorization type.
 The following table shows the relationship between them.